 This is coming from someone hitting year 4 in his happy marriage after being reformed.
 I’m not making this up.

-So, figured it was time to share a few tips to get over the “butterfly feeling”.
+So, figured it was time to share a few tips to get over the “Butterfly Fallacy”.
 My hope is I give at least one person a better way to find a long-term mate … compared to this outdated and poor tactic running rampant in these streets.

 Go beyond the first date

 I hear this all the time: “I get everything I need from the first date.
 If I’m not feeling them, it will never work!”

 First dates are often misleading.
 They could be nervous, going through some bloating issues, or just hungover.
 I’ll assume you have had more than one conversation with this person prior.
 So, I say at least 2 dates before dismissing someone.